joar/fast-cosine-similarity/README.md

 ## Elasticsearch version
-* Currently designed for Elasticsearch 6.4.x+
+* Currently designed for Elasticsearch 7.0.0-alpha2
 * Plugin is NOT backwards compatible (see note above about ScoreScript class)
-* Will succesfully build for 6.4.0 and 6.4.1 (latest).
-Simply modify pom.xml with the correct version then follow maven build steps below.
+* Will succesfully build for 7.0.0 (latest).
+Simply modify pom.xml with the correct version then follow gradle build steps below.

-## Maven Build Steps
+## Gradle Build Steps
 * Clone the project
+* Then either `./gradlew build` to build and run tests or;
-* `mvn package` to compile the plugin as a zip file
+* Run `./gradlew bundlePlugin` to compile the plugin as a zip file
-* In Elasticsearch run `elasticsearch-plugin install file:/PATH_TO_ZIP` to install plugin
+* In Elasticsearch run `elasticsearch-plugin install file://PATH_TO_ZIP` to install plugin

 ## Why embeddings?
 * Ultimately, by defining the field mapping as a binary value, by storing an embedded version of the vector you are able to take advantage of Lucene's direct API to achieve direct byte access without transformation.